 SoldierStrong has partnered with independent physical rehab facilities specializing in physical therapy for veterans needing spinal injury care.
 The SoldierRecovery program is dedicated to helping service members who have sustained spinal cord injuries stand and walk again.

 In our program, SoldierStrong covers the expenses for those veterans without the financial ability to get the support they need.
-Hear about it from just two of our recipients below.
+Hear about the physical therapy experience from two of our veterans with spinal injuries below.

 Philip joined the Navy in April of 2010 at 24.
 It was May of 2014 when Nolan and his shipmates decided to do a pre-work exercise on mountain bikes.
 Making a wrong maneuver Philip fell and broke his spine leaving him paralyzed and requiring the use of a wheelchair.